GoogleChrome/web.dev/src/site/content/en/blog/compat2021-holiday-update/index.md

 Support for `transform: perspective(none)` is now supported in [Chromium](https://chromestatus.com/feature/5687325523705856), [Gecko](https://bugzilla.mozilla.org/show_bug.cgi?id=1725207) and [WebKit](https://trac.webkit.org/changeset/285255/webkit).
-This will make it easier to do animations between a perspective and no perspective.
+This will make it easier to animate between a perspective and no perspective.

 In Chromium, `transform-style: preserve-3d` (which allows child elements to participate in the same 3D scene) and the `perspective` property (which applies a perspective transform to child elements)